 Sheila Tyrrell, now retired from teaching piano and voice lessons, conducted choirs and was the organist and director of music for many churches in Ontario.
 She has composed pieces for a variety of purposes, such as piano, guitar, voice, and choirs.

-• VERDONK, EMMA THERESA
+• VERDONK, Emma Theresa

 • WANLESS, Debra